Rawleenc/ArchCraftsman/README.md

 - Zsh with GRML config
 - Main fonts
 - Main file systems support

+Some informations will be gathered using your IP address with ipapi.co API in order to propose more relevant default values for prompts and better mirror sorting :
+- Language, to propose an adapted default global language and keymap
+- Country code, to propose a better mirror sorting
+- Timezone, to propose an adapted default value for the timezone

+Time will be synchronized using ntpd.

 Optionally an additional user, added to the wheel group and sudo configured to allow members of the wheel group.